Who are the trip leaders?

 Lela is a rising senior Art Studio and French major.
 Lela is excited to begin her senior year as an NSO leader and get to know the incoming students to CC.
 Lela's motivation to return as an NSO leader is "to be an upperclass woman that younger students could turn to with tough questions about campus life and the block plan."
 Welcome to Colorado College!

 Matt is a rising junior majoring in Mathematical Economics.
 He can often be seen on the Ultimate Frisbee field with his doppelganger Matt Zia, or heard on the radio waves of the SOCC.
 As a winter-start himself, he found leading WSO for winter-starts incredibly rewarding and is excited to lead again, this time as an NSO leader.
 Matt is most excited to share his love and enthusiasm for Colorado College with his trippees, and hopes that they will in turn do the same.
 Welcome class of 2017!

 Yuchen is a rising senior working towards a degree in History and Religion.
-"NSO is great opportunity for new students to start the journey of finding who they are and what they want to do in college and what kind of people they want to be friends with."
+Yuchen is an international student from Hangzhou, Zhejiang, People's Republic of China.
+"NSO is great opportunity for new students to start the journey of finding out who they are and what they want to accomplish in college and who they want to be friends with."
 Yuchen wants to provide support, guidance, and advice to students as they transition into Colorado College.
 Welcome class of 2017!